Health care is focus as Barrett Supreme Court hearing opens

 Barrett is the most openly anti-abortion Supreme Court nominee in decades and her vote could provide a majority to restrict if not overturn abortion rights.

-Associated Press writers Matthew Daly and Michael Balsamo in Washington and Kathleen Ronayne in Sacramento, California, contributed to this report.
+Associated Press writers Matthew Daly and Michael Balsamo in Washington, Elana Schor in New York and Kathleen Ronayne in Sacramento, California, contributed to this report.

 Credit: Erin Schaff